adeckmyn/bufr_filter_gts/README.md

 - Default is to create HOURLY BUFR FILES ([time - 29', time+30'])
 You can modify the window size *obs_window_size=60* in the main call to *update_sqlite()*.
 But to change the centering, you will have to modify the function **obs_window()**.
+- The function **gts_filter(gtsheader)** is a first filter based simply on GTS headers.
+It limits the number of files that are actually parsed.
+By default, it keeps only those marked as BUFR-SYNOP (*TT = IS*) for Europe, Northern hemisphere etc. (*AA[1] in (A, D, N, X)*).
+This may need to be changed if you want e.g. observations over Africa, Asia...

 ---